-For example, if you fly on Aeromexico but are a Delta SkyMiles member, put your Delta frequent flyer number on your itinerary.
+For example, if you fly on Aeromexico but are a Delta SkyMiles member, you can put your Delta frequent flyer number on your itinerary.

 Avoid having small mileage balances spread out across many loyalty programs.
 They’ll likely go to waste or expire before you have time to use them.

-No matter which airline you’re flying, check to see which alliance they are in (if any) and whether or not they have any one-off partnerships with other airlines.
-Once you know this, you can decide to which airline loyalty program to credit earned miles.
+No matter which airline you’re flying, check to see which alliance they’re in (if any) and whether or not they have any non-alliance partnerships with other airlines.
+All of the airlines’ partners are potential accounts to credit earned miles.

 Redeem Airline Miles with Alliances & Partners.